No doubt, you’re familiar with avatars.

 - Gravatars require very little effort to administer.

-- Gravatars are visually portable across the web.
-You don’t have to manage user accounts or edit user images, to allow visitors to use Gravatars on your site.
+- Gravatars are portable across the web.
+You don’t have to manage user accounts or their images, to allow post commenters to use Gravatars on your site.

 - Users don’t need to register on every site they visit just to use a Gravatar.

-Complete the tutorial below to learn how to set up and use a WordPress Gravatar.
+Complete the tutorial below to learn how to set up and use a Gravatar.

-How To Add A Gravatar To WordPress – Tutorial
+How To Add Gravatars To Your Site – Tutorial

 Log in with your WordPress.com account details …

-If you don’t have a WordPress.com account, you can create one on the Gravatar site …
+If you don’t have a WordPress.com account, you can register for one on the site …

 (Gravatar image ratings)

-You can access and update your own account settings …
+You can access and change your own account anytime …

-You can further edit your profile by associating your Gravatar with an email, website, location and a brief bio …
+You can further edit your profile by associating your Gravatar with an email, website, location and a brief description about yourself …

-Once you are done setting up your account, your Gravatar will follow you around the web.
+Once you are done editing your details and setting up your account, your Gravatar will begin following you around the web.

-Your Gravatar will also display inside your own dashboard, in your user profile …
+Your Gravatar will also show up inside your own dashboard, in your user account …

-Although WordPress sites now automatically integrate with Gravatars, you can change the following settings:
+Although WordPress now automatically integrates with Gravatars, you can manage some of the settings:

-- Whether Avatars (aka, Gravatars) are displayed on your site or not.
+- Whether Avatars (aka, Gravatars) show on your site or not.

-To manage how your Gravatar is used, log into your WP dashboard and go to the Settings > Discussion screen …
+To manage how your Gravatar is used, log into your WP admin area and go to the Settings > Discussion screen …

 Scroll down the screen to the Avatars section …

-- Maximum Rating: When users create a profile on Gravatar, they are given the opportunity to give their Gravatar a rating (i.e. G, PG, R, X) based on appropriateness.
-Here you can select the maximum rating you will allow on your site.
+- Maximum Rating: When users create a profile on Gravatar, they are given the opportunity to rate their image (i.e. G, PG, R, X) based on its appropriateness.
+Here you can choose the maximum rating you will allow on your site.

-- Default Avatar: WordPress allows you to select what type of image you would like to display when users do not have a Gravatar.
-Selecting one of the generated icons gives users a default avatar.
-Generated icons link the email of the post commenter to an auto-generated image.
-Now, every time that user posts on your site, they will have the same image next to their name.
+- Default Avatar: WordPress lets you select what type of image you would like to display when users do not have a Gravatar account.
+Selecting one of the generated icons gives users a default avatar without requiring them to have their own Gravatar account.
+Generated icons link the email of the user to an auto-generated image.
+Now, every time that person posts on your site, the same image will display next to their name.

 Remember to save your changes when finished …

-By default, Gravatar images display at a fixed size.
-To customize the default WordPress Gravatar size, you would need to edit code in your template files.
+By default, Gravatars display at a fixed size.
+To change the default WordPress Gravatar size, you would need to edit code in your template files.

 Also, various WordPress plugins have been developed to enhance the use of Gravatars.
-These are available inside your dashboard by searching for the keyword “gravatar” …
+These are available inside your dashboard by typing in gravatar inside the plugin search field …